ctrlmaniac/meme-generator/README.md

 This will create a virtual environment in the **.venv** folder

-Run `python3 ./venv/bin/activate` to activate the virtual environment.
+Run `source ./venv/bin/activate` to activate the virtual environment.

 Then run `pip install -r requirements.txt` to install all dependencies.